Twin Cities, Gemini

 Despite everything, Alma flashed into Cadence’s mind.
 She grimaced and shook her head.

 “All of those guys were like family ta me before all this True Conductor stuff went down.
 I’m still pretty selfish so I can’t think beyond what I want and what’s important ta me.
 Not the Families or even ELPIS,” Cadence admitted, gesturing to herself.
 As soon as those words left her mouth, she felt a weight lift off her chest.
 She then nodded at each of them.
-“Werner wants ta bring down Colonel Douchebag for Capricorn.
+“Werner wants ta bring down Oberst Douchebag for Capricorn.
 Atienna wants ta keep that crazy secretary chained down and stop her from muckin’ things up with the diplomacy thing.
 Maria wants ta save the children the Campana’s are sellin’ ‘cause she feels like it—”

-“Ay, you know me so well,” Maria hummed.
+“Ay, you know me so well.”
+Maria hummed.